HypeCheck

 MODEST

-"Supports daily energy needs" Partial
+"supports daily energy needs" Partial

-Based on: B Vitamins
+Based on: B vitamins

-"Support normal immune function" Supported
+"supports normal immune function" Partial

 Based on: Vitamin C, Vitamin E, Zinc

-"Assist in metabolism of fats, carbohydrates, and proteins" Supported
+"assists in metabolism of fats, carbohydrates, and proteins" Supported

-Based on: B Vitamins, Pantothenic Acid
+Based on: B vitamins, Pantothenic Acid

-2 supported · 2 partial · 1 stretch
+3 supported · 2 partial

 Ingredients